emilyriehl/yoneda/src/simplicial-hott/12-cocartesian.rzk.md

   := ∑ (P : B -> U) , (b : B) -> (isSegal (P b))
 ```

-## Definition of cocartesian arrows
+## Definition of cocartesian arrows [BW23, Definition 5.1.1]

--- [BW23, Definition 5.1.1] -- the proposition that a dependent arrow in a
+Here we define the proposition that a dependent arrow in a family is
-family is cocartesian -- (alternative version using unpacked extension types
+cocartesian.
+This is an alternative version using unpacked extension types, as
-because this is preferred for usage)
+this is preferred for usage.

 ```rzk
 #def isCocartArr